 So you need to do everything you can to avoid frightening the insects away.

-With these tricks, you’ll have far more chance of capturing amazing photos of nature at its best.
+With these tricks, you’ll have far more chance of capturing amazing macro nature photography.

 You’ve taken your shots.
 How do they look?